zmwangx/storyboard/README.md

     Be sure to review the list of options in `brew info ffmpeg` first. `storyboard` should not depend on any of the options to function, but FFmpeg is a great tool in its own right (several orders of magnitude greater than `storyboard`), so you might want to link against optional libraries to your own benefit.

-    Unfortunately, `avconv` and `avprobe` have incompatible interfaces with their FFmpeg counterparts, so there is no plan to support Libav.
-Fortunately, FFmpeg is making its come back to Ubuntu in [15.04 vivid](http://packages.ubuntu.com/vivid/ffmpeg).
+    Unfortunately, `avconv` and `avprobe` have incompatible interfaces with their FFmpeg counterparts, so there is no plan to support Libav (see [#16](https://github.com/zmwangx/storyboard/issues/16) for details).
+Fortunately, FFmpeg is making its come back to Ubuntu in [15.04 vivid](http://packages.ubuntu.com/vivid/ffmpeg), after several years of unfair treatment.

 * [Pillow](https://python-pillow.github.io/).
 Python wheels of Pillow are provided for OS X and Windows on [PyPI](https://pypi.python.org/pypi/Pillow/), so it is usually enough to simply